Information on how the games will be set up and run, as well as how the seasons will be structured.

 Score Keeping

 Again, to continue to keep this inexpensive, score keepers will also be by volunteer.
-Players who are willing to volunteer as score keepers during games in which they are not playing will be compensated from available league funds after ice time has been completely paid for, the current rate is $30 per game (to be paid out at the end of the season).
-This may change from season to season depending on available funds.
+Players who are willing to volunteer as score keepers during games in which they are not playing will be compensated from available league funds after ice time has been completely paid for.
+Scorekeepers will be paid 50% of the regular reffing fee but this may change from season to season depending on available funds (e.g. if a ref who attended the clinic will be paid $30, the scorekeeper will be paid $15).
+All fees will be paid out at the end of the season.

 The Youtube tutorial for how to run the scoreboard can be found here ---> Daktronics All Sport 5000 Score Keeper tutorial